 Architecture Classes, Courses and Coursework Information

-Architecture classes can be found relatively easily at 4-year universities and some community colleges.
-Discover what degree levels offer these courses, and take a look at some of the course descriptions.
+Architecture classes can be found in bachelor's, master's and doctoral degree programs.
+Keep reading to discover program requirements, and take a look at some course descriptions.

 Some programs offer concentrations such as history of architecture or architectural technology, and there may be dual architecture degrees in areas like business administration, civil engineering and regional planning.
 Admission to an architectural degree program is competitive, and schools will request items such as standardized or graduate school test scores, portfolios, reference letters and an essay.